-In the case of a compromised (non-malicious) CA, an attacker uses the purloined private key to generate a bogus certificate (that the CA would not knowingly issue).
+In the case of a compromised (non-malicious) CA, an attacker may have acquired the CA's private key, or it may be able to cause the CA to sign certificates using that key, even though the attacker does not know the key per se.
+In other case the goal is to cause the CA to issues a bogus certificate (that the CA would not knowingly issue).
 If this certificate is submitted to a (benign) log, then it subject to detection by a Monitor, as discussed in 3.1.1.1.
 If the bogus certificate is submitted to a misbehaving log, then an SCT can be generated, but there will be no entry for it, as discussed in 3.1.1.2.
 If the bogus certificate is not logged, then there will be no SCT, and the implications are as described in 3.1.2.